freenas/freenas-docs/userguide/tn_initial.rst

 The %brand%
 :menuselection:`Dashboard` shows details about the system.
-These details are sorted into cards for the |ctrlrs-terms|, hardware components, network information, and created storage.
-The |ctrlr-term| cards include buttons to :guilabel:`CHECK FOR UPDATES` or :guilabel:`INITIATE FAILOVER` in :ref:`HA <Failover>` systems.
+These details are sorted into cards for the |Ctrlrs-term|, hardware components, network information, and created storage.
+The |Ctrlr-term| cards include buttons to :guilabel:`CHECK FOR UPDATES` or :guilabel:`INITIATE FAILOVER` in :ref:`HA <Failover>` systems.